 Moose Mountain Horseback Adventures offers horseback experiences from 1.5 hours to multi-day packtrips in Kananaskis.
 They are open year-round and also offer lessons, sleigh and wagon rides.

 Are you looking to explore the area on your own horse?
 Kananaskis has some of the best riding country in the world, accessible to the public from the trailhead staging areas listed below.

 Remember, most of our trails are multi-use.
 Watch for hikers and wildlife.

 Our most popular equestrian trails appeal to all skill levels.
 Some of these trails are multi-use so be sure to watch for hikers and cyclists.

-About this Trail: Bluerock is rugged and smaller than Little Elbow, but accesses similar mountainous terrain in the Sheep River Valley.
+About this Area: Bluerock is rugged and smaller than Little Elbow, but accesses similar mountainous terrain in the Sheep River Valley.

-About this Trail: Dawson has a small camping area off Highway 68 on the Powderface Trail.
+About this Area: Dawson has a small camping area off Highway 68 on the Powderface Trail.
 The limited choice of trails are also quite popular for hikers and mountain bikers.

-About this Trail: Station Flats accesses the same trail network from south and is available all year.
+About this Area: Station Flats accesses the same trail network from the south and is available all year.

 West Bragg Creek

 About this Area: West Bragg Creek is day-use only.
 It features a large parking area and many trails, but mostly with softer footing.
 There are no serious river crossings.
 West Bragg Creek is very popular with mountain bikers and hikers.